IHE/ITI.sIPS/input/pagecontent/pcc.md

 and this Content Profile.
 See [Overview of Health Document Sharing Communities](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#13-overview-of-health-document-sharing-communities)

-In many cases, the CDA/FHIR document is created for the purposes of sharing within an XDS Affinity Domain.
-In these cases the context of the CDA/FHIR Document and the context of the XDS Affinity Domain are the same, in which case the following mappings shall apply.
+In many cases, the [CDA/FHIR document](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#231-fhir-document-vs-cda-document) is created for the purposes of sharing within an XDS Affinity Domain.
+In these cases the context of the [CDA/FHIR Document](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#231-fhir-document-vs-cda-document) and the context of the XDS Affinity Domain are the same, in which case the following mappings shall apply.

-In other cases, the CDA/FHIR document may have been created for internal use, and are subsequently being shared.
-In these cases the context of the CDA/FHIR document would not necessarily coincide with that of the XDS Affinity Domain, and the mappings below would not necessarily apply.
+In other cases, the [CDA/FHIR document](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#231-fhir-document-vs-cda-document) may have been created for internal use, and are subsequently being shared.
+In these cases the context of the [CDA/FHIR document](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#231-fhir-document-vs-cda-document) would not necessarily coincide with that of the XDS Affinity Domain, and the mappings below would not necessarily apply.
 See [Principles of IHE for Health Document sharing](https://profiles.ihe.net/ITI/HIE-Whitepaper/index.html#2-principles-of-ihe-for-health-document-sharing)

 Please note the specifics given in the table below.

-### XDSDocumentEntry Metadata
+### 4.1.1 XDSDocumentEntry Metadata

 <table>
 <colgroup>